SuperAudric/AudricTogetherProject/README.md

 https://docs.google.com/document/d/1Ahsx2MOUriyxkSEOf4WmTfPmR8vMjah-hjf0bDaudO8/edit

 Next task:
-Display grid of map tiles.
+Display the grid of map tiles.

 **ALL TASKS:**
 - Game window.
 [Done!]
 - Grid of map tiles arranged manually.
 [Done!]
-- Sprites to represent floor, walls [Done!]
-, player, enemy, statgem.
-TODO still
+- Sprites to represent floor, walls, player, enemy, statgem.
+[Need temp player and enemy.]
 - Player entity that can move with arrow keys or wads and are blocked by walls.
 - Enemy entities with stats.
 - Combat mechanism when player steps on an enemy.